fedezocco/fedezocco.github.io/Bio.md

 # Education
 * PhD in Applied Machine Learning, Queen's University Belfast, 2021
-* MSc in Robotics and Automation Engineering, University of Pisa, 2016
+* MSc in Robotics and Automation Engineering, University of Pisa (grade: 110/110), 2016
 * BSc in Mechanical Engineering, University of Pisa, 2013

   (Born in Rome, Italy, 1990)